Smith Point Bridge: Replacement

 The Suffolk County Legislature approved $73 million in funding for a new bridge on Tuesday, June 11, 2019.
 The new bridge is expected to have a 75- to 100-year life span.
 The bridge will not be a drawbridge, but will be built with a 55 foot vertical clearance above the high water mark.
 The bridge will also have wider shoulders and sidewalks to better accommodate pedestrian traffic.
-Construction is scheduled to begin in 2021, and should take two years to complete.
-The federal government is funding 80 percent of the project's cost, with the county share, 20 percent, a release said.
+The federal government is funding 80 percent of the project's cost, with the county's share, 20 percent, a release said.
+The project received an additional $5 million in federal funding with the passage of the Consolidated Appropriations Act of 2024.